-Introduction to Research on Poverty Alleviation (REPOA)
+Introduction to REPOA

 REPOA is a Tanzanian research organisation which specialises in economic and social research.
-Research is central to economic growth and the eradication of poverty, as it establishes an insightful base for making decisions and designing interventions.
+Research is central to socioeconomic transformation for growth and poverty reduction as it establishes an insightful base for making decisions and designing interventions.
 REPOA seeks to build the capacity of, and mobilise stakeholders to understand the importance of research, and facilitate the use of information for policy dialogue and development.